-Like my former assistant, participants are having their own stutter episode as they conflate current USD cyclical weakness for a secular change in the currency’s reserve status.
+Market participants are having their own worry episode as they conflate current USD cyclical weakness for a secular change in the currency’s reserve status.

 The error is an easy one, as trade wars and a mafia-like diplomatic approach make for great narratives.
 In any event, if such a thing would happen it would be a process that would play out over time, mainly due to TINA – there is no alternative.